Type of qualification

 For Progression from Part One to Part Two, you must have achieved a grade average of B over the first 120 credits undertaken for Part One.

-You may be required to complete one or more bridging courses, 188707 Environmental Management Principles and Practice and/or 188708 Land System Change, should your undergraduate qualification be deficient in environmental economics or applied science.
+You may be required to complete 1 or more bridging courses, 188707 Environmental Management Principles and Practice and/or 188708 Land System Change, should your undergraduate qualification be deficient in environmental economics or applied science.

 The Master of Environmental Management is awarded without specialisations.